lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 Hopefully though, you use R Markdown!
-Here we can use the build table function to convert this table data into a Markdown table.
-You now have your basic characteristics table when presenting your cohort analysis.
+We can use the build table function to convert this table data into a Markdown table.
+You now have your basic characteristics table when presenting your cohort analysis!

 ---